SpeakersRajendra M. Abhyankar

 - Can Shia-Sunni differences be settled through inter-faith dialogue alone?

-- What are prerequisites for a new round of attempts to address the Palestinian-Israeli conflict?
+- What are the prerequisites for addressing the Palestinian-Israeli conflict?